 Because you are grilling the pineapple, it is fine to use the canned variety.
 If you do have access to some fresh pineapple, this can be chopped up and added to the salsa to gain the benefits of eating the fruit raw too.

 The smoky and caramelized flavors from grilling the pineapple combine beautifully here with the fresh crunch of baby gem lettuce and a little kick from the chili pepper.
 If you are sensitive to chili peppers, add a little at a time until reaching the desired taste and heat level.
 However, if you can handle it, the capsaicin that gives the peppers their heat is also a potent anti-inflammatory.
+These pineapple snack recipes are a delicious addition to your summer menu.

 - 4 heads of little gem lettuce